TheSoftwareHouse/babelsheet-js/docs-src/services.md

 - `filters[]` -  e.g. calling `/translations?filters[]=en_US.CORE` will result in getting translations for `en_US` locale and section `CORE`.
 Other possibility is to use tag as a filter, e.g. `/translations?filters[]=en_US.tag1`.

 - `format` - translations can be served in json/android/ios/yml/xlf formats, just add adtitional parameter e.g. `/translations?filters[]=en_US.CORE&format=android`.

+- `version` - version (spreadsheet name) that will be returned.
+If this isn't provided then it's taken from BABELSHEET_SPREADSHEET_NAME environment variable.

 You can run API in docker container - see [Docker](docker.md).